wildfly-extras/wildfly-camel-examples/camel-cxf-jaxws-security-cdi/README.md

 Starting from the "Camel CXF JAX-WS Example" I replaced the spring configuration "cxfws-camel-context.xml" with "org.wildfly.camel.examples.cxf.jaxws.JavaDSLRouteBuilder.java".

-This example demonstrates using the camel-cxf component with the WildFly Camel Subsystem to produce and consume JAX-WS web services.
+This example demonstrates using the JAAS authentication in the camel-cxf webservice component that is configured via Java-DSL

 In this example, a Camel route takes a message payload from a direct endpoint and passes it on to a CXF producer endpoint.
-The producer uses the payload to pass arguments to a CXF JAX-WS web service.
+The producer uses the payload to pass arguments to a CXF JAX-WS web service that is secured by TLS mutual authentication (two-way ssl / client certificate autehtication)

 Prerequisites
 -------------